NovaTech-one/cv/README.md

 # cv
-new cv and portfolio push
+new cv and portfolio Commit